By Laws

 8.01 Nominating Committee.
 A Nominating Committee consisting of three Directors shall be appointed by the Board of Directors.

-8.03.
-Slate.
+8.02 Task.
+The Nominating Committee shall prepare a number of interested candidates for the Board of Directors made up of nominees to fill the balance of the elected Board seats.
+8.03 Slate.
 The slate of nominations shall be included with the notice of meeting for the Annual General Meeting.
 No mover and seconder is required for the Nominating Committee’s slate of nominees.

-8.04.
-Additional Nominations.
-Additional nominations may be made from the floor at the Annual General Meeting provided there is a mover and seconder and the candidate is present to accept the nomination.
+8.04 Additional Nominations.
+Additional nominations may be made from the floor at the Annual General Meeting provided there is a mover and seconder, and the candidate is present to accept the nomination.

 9.01 Committees.
 The Board may from time to time constitute such committees as it deems necessary to assist the directors in carrying on the affairs of the Club and shall prescribe the duties of any such committees.